Can You Power Wash Composite Decking?

 One of the easiest and fastest ways to clean outdoor spaces is using power washers.
 It works well with stone pavements and brick walls.
 It does the job quickly, but you also don’t need chemicals and other harmful cleaning substances.
 However, you may wonder, is it safe to use a power washer on your composite decking?
 And what other methods can you do to clean your decking?

 Let’s face it; not everyone has the time to clean and maintain their garden decking.
-The truth is, it may be one of the reasons why we chose composites over other types of decking since composite decking materials require less maintenance.
+It may be one of the reasons we chose composites over other types of decking since composite decking materials require less maintenance.

-However, it does not mean we should neglect cleaning our decks.
-For it to last long, we need to maintain its cleanliness.
-If you don’t have a lot of spare time, you may want to resort to using a power wash.
+However, it does not mean we should neglect cleaning our decking.
+For it to last longer, we need to maintain its cleanliness.
+If you don’t have a lot of spare time, you may want to resort to using a power washer.
 But the question is, can you use it on composites?
-Yes, you can use power wash on composite decking.
+Yes, you can use a power washer on composite decking.
 However, there are a couple of things that you need to remember.

 Things to Remember When Power Washing Your Composite Decking

 When cleaning your decks with a power washer, remember the following;

 - Use a wide nozzle when using a power washer.
 The lower pressure with a wide nozzle or fan will minimize the chance of damaging your deck.

 - Depending on your manufacturer, there will be a maximum PSI which your composite decking materials can handle.
 Exceeding these may damage the deck.
 For more information about this, contact your supplier.